 Sport, leisure and personal fitness

 - Dogs must be kept under control in all of London's eight Royal Parks and including Brompton Cemetery and Victoria Tower Gardens.
-We strongly advise dogs on leads at this time to support government social distancing guidelines.
+We strongly advise dogs on leads at this time to support government social distancing guidelines

 - Both existing fishing licenses and applications for new fishing licenses are suspended until further notice.
-These measures will be reviewed at the end of June.

 The Hub Sports Facility (Regent's Park)

 - The Hub in Regent's Park will be closed until further notice.
-All sports bookings (including school bookings) will be cancelled and refunded with immediate effect until the end of June, when we will review the situation.
+All sports bookings (including school bookings) will be cancelled and refunded with immediate effect until the end of July, when we will review the situation.
 No additional bookings will be taken until further notice

 infoClick for more information - The Hub, Regents Park

 Closure of The Hub